Home/Paragard Lawsuit: Hundreds of IUD complications cases filed [2020 Update]

 In some instances, the fragments can become embedded so deeply inside the woman’s tissues that a full hysterectomy (removal of the uterus) is required, with devastating psychological and physical consequences.

 Paragard isn’t the only dangerous IUD device that hit the American market.
-Mirena, another similar device manufactured by Bayer, has been associated with a staggering amount of adverse reports (nearly 50,000) since the U.S. Food and Drug Administration (FDA) approved it back in 2000.
+Mirena, another similar device manufactured by Bayer, has been associated with a staggering amount of complications and adverse reports (nearly 50,000) since the U.S. Food and Drug Administration (FDA) approved it back in 2000.

 Differences between Mirena and Paragard

 The main difference between Paragard and Mirena is that the first one is the only copper IUD device available in the market, and it doesn’t contain any hormones.
 This birth control device is made of metal instead of plastic and acts by releasing copper rather than synthetic progestin hormones.
 Paragard lasts 10 years – twice the 5 years of Mirena’s duration.

 Current state of the legal proceedings [January 2020]